danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 PdParty only shows gui objects (numbox, slider, etc) with send or receive names.
 It does not render your entire patch, so you need to create send and receives through the guis you want to appear on the device when you run your patch/scene.

-Naturally, you can download the PdParty source and open the test patches & examples to see how this is done: <https://github.com/danomatika/PdParty/tree/master/res/patches>

 Download the [**PdParty Composer Pack**](http://docs.danomatika.com/PdParty_composerpack.zip) which contains the abstractions you need when composing on your computer as well as scene type templates.

+Naturally, you can also download the PdParty source and open the test patches & examples to see how this is done: <https://github.com/danomatika/PdParty/tree/master/res/patches>

 ### Detailed Instructions